ibm-cloud-docs/BlockStorage/managing-block-storage.md

 {: support}
 {: ui}

-You can view a summary of the key information for the selected storage volume that include the snapshot and replication capabilities that were added to the storage.
+You can view a summary of the key information for the selected storage volume that includes the snapshot and replication capabilities that were added to the storage.

 1. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**.
 2. Click the appropriate Volume name from the list.